spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Development/GitHubActions.md

 We try to ensure that all spec files apply to all scenarios, but certain ones can only be tested with OData V4, for example.

-## Release Please
+## Release Please Action

 For automatic versioning and changelog generation, we use [release-please-action](https://github.com/google-github-actions/release-please-action), which allows everything to be done with GitHub Actions.
 This workflow is defined in [release-please.yml](https://github.com/marianfoo/ui5-cc-excelUpload/blob/main/.github/workflows/release-please.yml).

 This workflow will create a Pull Request if a `fix:` or `feat:` commit is pushed to the `main` branch.
-This Pull Request contains all changes, like the updated Version and Changelog.
+This Pull Request contains all changes, like the updated version and Changelog.
 In addition, scripts run to change the version in other files.
 In this [commit](https://github.com/marianfoo/ui5-cc-excelUpload/commit/4bf424914ca6c66c52cb17852f36ddbd520af07e), you can see which files are updated with this scripts.
 For example, in ui5.yaml and the sample apps.